sbt/sbt-ci-release/readme.md

 gpg --gen-key
 ```

-- For real name, use "\$PROJECT_NAME bot".
-For example, in Scalafmt I use
+- For real name, you can use anything.
+For example, this repository uses
-  "Scalafmt bot"
+  "sbt-ci-release bot".
 - For email, use your own email address
 - For passphrase, generate a random password with a password manager